fac-17/My-Body-Back-Project/MBBP Research Transgender People.md

 :space_invader: to :sweet_potato: That's a concern that I had, too.
 I'm a programmer, not the person behind the app idea, so I don't know too much about how the project will work yet (especially since we haven't started other than a couple of meetings) - I'm just trying to do research in advance so I can actually be properly informed when talking about using more inclusive terminology.
 I'm not trying to promote the project as totally trans and LGBTQ-friendly; I have no idea what the medical professionals will be like.
 The only reason I'm asking opinions is that I noticed that the website for the charity that this is for isn't very inclusive, so I need to know the correct language to use when I suggest changes.
 And I agree that loads of doctors aren't respectful - I had a thought that maybe the app could warn people about that, since we want people to be comfortable, but it'll be even worse if they then have a bad experience right after the false sense of security.

 And I see what you're saying.
 A reason that "people with a cervix" is what we're leaning towards is that this app is specifically about cervical screening, and another reason is the fact that we get that not all women, trans men, non-binary people, and members of any group that may be left out if we list groups that way will have a cervix.

+---

+:sweet_potato: to :space_invader: Instead of "people with a cervix" and other such detached, dehumanizing phrases, I wonder if a more direct approach wouldn't come across more respectful?
+Something like "you and your cervix deserve better"?
+Second-person perspective doesn't require gendering, and feels more personal than some vague "beware the vagina-havers" message without a clear audience.

+---

+:space_invader: to :sweet_potato: I see what you mean, but I'm wondering about what will fit within the context.
+For example, this is a direct quote from the site that definitely needs changing for the app (we didn't write the site): "Our services are designed to help women a year or more after their assault(s)."
+I would have replaced the word "woman" with "anyone with a cervix," but I see your point.
+What would you rephrase it as?

+Thanks.

+---

+:heart_eyes_cat: Personally I have no problems with the words "women" or female" but to echo another comment, the whole "feminine hygiene/products" is really annoying.
+Using "chest" instead of "breast" I'm not sure is going to be understood by cis women who have related to their chests as breasts their whole lives.
+By that I mean literally--some women will not get that chest = breast because they locate their chest as only the sternum and space above the breasts.
+I think being clear about what you mean should probably override making people happy with words.

+"Have you given birth/been pregnant" is better than questions about "being a mother."
+"Do you ovulate?"
+Might be better than talking about fertility and fertility levels--though maybe that's just a personal preference--I feel like ovulating is part of my cycle which is a natural part of my body and since I don't want kids ever it's really presumptions to talk about my "fertility" as if that's what I'm (of course) going to do with my body.
+I keep very good track of my cycle to understand myself and my body better and it really has nothing to do with reproducing.

+And yes, please no pink and all the stupid girly stuff.

+---

+:space_invader: to :heart_eyes_cat: All good points - thank you!

+This app is only about cervical screening, so we won't have to mention chests vs. breasts or bring up giving birth at least.

+And YES, absolutely no pink.
+I love pink, but not when it comes with a risk of making people feel forgotten.
+I've discussed that with the other programmers already and they agree.
+One issue is that the charity's logo is a butterfly... are butterflies girly, do you think?
+I'm not sure we'll have control over than aspect.